AAFC-Bioinfo-AAC/metagenomics-nf/README.md

 ## 5 - Future directions

 Our intention is to include others modules related to the detection of AMR genes, plasmidic sequences.
-Our list includes ABRIcate with MEGAres v3, AMRplusplus, PlasForest, Mob-Suite, geNomad, mobileOG-db and Sarand.
+Our list includes ABRIcate with MEGAres v3, PlasForest, Mob-Suite, geNomad, mobileOG-db and Sarand.

 ## 6 - Issues